CNPCNPCNP/cv-maker/cv-maker/README.md

 # CV Maker

-This is app lets you easily create a CV based on a standard format.
+This is a basic app designed to allow you to create a simple template for a resume.
+This project is built using TypeScript and React.
-It was built with **React** and **TypeScript**.

-This project was part of the Fullstack JavaScript curriculum on [The Odin Project](https://www.theodinproject.com/), see the [assignment details here](https://www.theodinproject.com/paths/full-stack-javascript/courses/javascript/lessons/cv-application#assignment).